 - Refinishing a bathroom tub and/or shower can be a good option in some situations.
 Professionally done, it can add years to the life of your tub or shower without the major expense of removal or replacement.
 Your bathtub must not have rust in it if you expect the new finish to last for an extended time.
 Minor scuffs or cracks in the existing tub or tile can be repaired prior to refinishing so that your updated bathroom features will look like new.
 The grout lines will be refinished along with the tile.
 Everything will be monochromatic.
 If you have larger grout lines, this may look artificial.

 Is it necessary to replace the shower valve for my new shower?

-As a full service design build remodeling contractor we can help you update your homes bathrooms or create an entire new bathroom or master suite for you.
+As a full-service design, build, remodeling contractor, let Homework Remodels update your home's bathrooms or create an entirely new bathroom or master suite for you.

 For additional remodel questions email Steve at: